Master of Social Work (M.S.W.)

 Professor Priscilla Gibson spoke with students in her Social Work & Difference, Diversity & Privilege M.S.W. class.

 The University of Minnesota's M.S.W. program quickly emerged as my top choice, due to the strong reputation of the program, the connections available through a research-intensive institution, and the relative affordability.
-I'm very happy with my choice!Anna Lifson, M.S.W. student
+I'm very happy with my choice!Anna Lifson, M.S.W. alumni 2017

 Our M.S.W.
-Program offers a full-program option for students who have not completed a B.S.W. and advanced standing consideration for students who have completed a CSWE-accredited bachelor of social work (BSW) degree in the last seven years.
+Program offers a full-program option for students who have not completed a B.S.W. and advanced standing consideration for students who have completed a CSWE-accredited bachelor of social work (BSW) degree in the last seven years and earned a grade of B or higher in their foundation courses.
+(Any foundation course that was graded a B- or below will have to be retaken in our program.)
 Students in both program options can choose from full- or part-time study.

 M.S.W. courses are scheduled all day Thursday–Saturday.
 Some courses are also offered on Monday–Wednesday evenings.
 M.S.W. students will not be able to take courses exclusively during weekday business hours, or exclusively during evening and Saturday hours.